We would like to give you a simple outline of what we believe. Do contact us if you would like more information.

 What can you do if you want to find out more?

-Whether you’re interested in exploring faith for yourself or just learning more about it, there are many ways in which you can explore more about any of the above.
-The most obvious is to come to church and experience and explore what being part of the Christian family is like and what it means, but there are many other ways you can find out more if you aren’t ready to make this step.
+If you’re interested in exploring faith, there are many ways to do it.
+The most obvious is to come to church and experience and explore what being part of the Christian family is like and what it means, but there are other ways you can find out more if you aren’t ready to make this step.
 A few simple possibilities are listed below.

 - Attend a course: There are many courses which help people explore the Christian faith and what it’s all about.
 We would recommend ‘The Alpha Course’ which is a course which explores big questions such as “Is there more to life than this?”, “Why did Jesus die?” and “Why and how do I pray?”.
 It involves a meal, a talk, and friendly discussion groups.
 You can find your nearest course by entering your postcode here.